 What is the difference between federal and state gun laws?
-Why do I need to understand both?

 In these gun laws pages, we refer to both “federal gun laws” and “state gun laws.”
 The major difference between the two has to do with who makes the law, who prosecutes someone who violates the law, and what the penalty is for breaking the law.